MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-forest-content.md

 You can establish trusts at the forest level by [creating forest trusts][creating-forest-trusts], or at the domain level by [creating external trusts][creating-external-trusts].
 A forest level trust creates a relationship between all domains in two forests.
 An external domain level trust only creates a relationship between two specified domains.
 You should only create external domain level trusts between domains in different forests.

-Trusts can be unidirectional (one-way):

-- A one-way trust enables users in one domain or forest (known as the *incoming* domain or forest) to access the resources held in another (the *outgoing* domain or forest).
+Forests trusts to on-premises Active Directory is only unidirectional (one-way).
+A one-way trust enables users in one domain or forest (known as the *incoming* domain or forest) to access the resources held in another (the *outgoing* domain or forest).

 The following table summarizes trust configurations for some simple scenarios: